Physical Address

 Its dark tone, in fact, contrasts dramatically with the rather upbeat vision of modern Japan of his previous movie, Twilight Saloon, which leads me to suspect that this film is more the screenwriter Yagi’s vision than Uchida’s own.
 (This movie would be the final collaboration between the two.)
 I willingly acknowledge that, although the question of the respective contributions to a film by its writer(s) and director is often a complex and fraught one, it’s the director – to the extent that he exercises control over the final cut – who bears ultimate responsibility for the finished product.
 So it may seem as if I’m unfairly giving Uchida all the credit for those movies I really like, and his screenwriters all the “blame” for those pictures, like this one, for which I don’t care quite as much.

 However, Yagi’s contemporary work for such overtly left-wing directors as Sekigawa Hideo (e.g., Hiroshima, 1953) and Imai Tadashi (e.g., A Story from Echigo (Echigo Tsutsuishi Oyashirazu, 1964)) – the scripts for which are much blunter than the ambiguous, ironic tone of most of Uchida’s best work of the 1950s and 1960s – lends credence to the theory that Yagi may have been the dominant figure in this collaboration.
-Certainly all the talk about postwar Japan becoming an economic colony of America, or the shots of empty Japanese factories and of protesters campaigning against U.S. military bases, are unsubtle in a way that’s quite atypical of Uchida.
+Certainly all the talk about postwar Japan becoming an economic colony of America, or the shots of empty Japanese factories and of protest banners against U.S. military bases, are unsubtle in a way that’s quite atypical of Uchida.

 This movie would seem at first glance to be the most “anti-American” that Uchida, in his youth a great admirer of all things Western, ever made.
 But this perception is deceptive.
 True, one of the main themes of the picture is the corrupting influence of America, but its entire focus is on the corruptibility of the Japanese.
 The filmmakers seem to suggest that whatever economic, cultural and spiritual hole the traumatized Japan of 1955 has found itself in, that situation is entirely its own fault – specifically for launching a disastrous war.2